Valley / Mountain Park

 Northwest Middle School

 CRO support founded a robotics program at Northwest in 2018.
-In the two years of the program, over 50 students constructed, programmed, and competed with their robots at tournaments throughout the state.
-Six of the teams performed well enough to compete at the state championships in 2019 and 2020.
+In the five years of the program, over 70 students constructed, programmed, and competed with their robots at tournaments throughout the State.
+Eight of the teams performed well enough to compete at the State Championship, including two teams in 2024.

 Travelers Rest High School